dazhouze/BTP/README.md

 ## Result:
 Phased read Qname will be in your output_dir folder.
 Then you need to fetch FASTQ data by the Qname and assembly the FASTQ data by [Canu](https://github.com/marbl/canu) or any other assembler.
 The log files will be in your output_dir/log folder.

+## TODO:
+In multiple aligned reads, we select the alignment in highest AS score to avoid mis-alignment influencing phasing process.
+And in structure variants, there will be two true split alignments of a single reads, and in this case we will ignore one of the true alignment and generate a break point between phased blocks.
+Further, we will try to support this case.